 - Many (not all) species have teeth along the edges and a sharp spine at the leaf tip

-- From a few inches up to over 12 feet in height
+- Can grow from a few inches to over 12 feet tall

-Although we all love Aloe vera (Aloe barbadensis) on our windowsills for the occasional kitchen mishap, there is more to this genus than the beloved houseplant.
-The Aloe genus contains over 500 species of succulent plants with leaves that range from an inch wide to trees that reach over 60 feet tall (Aloe barberae).
+Although we all love Aloe vera (Aloe barbadensis) on our window sills for the occasional kitchen mishap, there is more to this genus than the beloved houseplant.
+The Aloe genus contains over 500 species of succulent plants with leaves ranging from an inch wide to trees over 60 feet tall (Aloe barberae).

 Most species in this genus have a rosette shape and put out pups (baby plants) from the mother plant.
 Some Aloes produce red, pink, orange, or yellow flowers after a few years and set blooms several times throughout their lifespan.